spiral/docs/security/rbac.md

 Read how to use authenticated user as an actor [here](/security/authentication.md).

-By default, the application use `Spiral\Security\Actor\Guest` as default actor.
-You can set the actor globally or inside IoC scope using the container binding.
+By default, the application use `Spiral\Security\Actor\Guest` as the default actor.
+You can set the Actor globally or inside IoC scope using the container binding.

 ```php